DORA 2025, Part 3. How AI Is Transforming Software Development: Adoption, Use Cases, and Impact on Team Effectiveness

 6. Complete trust is not a requirement for AI outputs to be useful.

-7. During interviews, developers compared this to how they treat Stack Overflow answers: they use them heavily, but never accept them blindly - they always verify them.
+7. During interviews, developers compared this to Stack Overflow answers: they use them heavily, but never accept them uncritically - they always verify them.

 8. Trust in AI for development remains an important topic for research and discussion.